A forward-backward SDE from the 2D nonlinear stochastic heat equation: Introduction

 Our approximation scheme approximates the solution $u_{\eps,a}(T,X)$ in terms of a scalar-valued Markov chain whose $i$th value is $\tilde{u}_{\eps,a}(T-\eps^{q_{i}+\gamma},X)$.
+(Since the equation starts from constant initial data and we are interested in the marginal distribution, by space-stationarity, the choice of $X$ is arbitrary and plays no role.)
 This Markov chain, which is also a discrete martingale, will approximate the solution to \eqref{dXi-intro}--\eqref{Jdef-intro}.
 To see why, we note that step $(i+1)$ of the Markov chain is given by solving the original equation \eqref{duxi}--\eqref{uxiic} with the initial condition $a$ equaling to the current value of the Markov chain, which is $\tilde{u}_{\eps,a}(T-\eps^{q_{i}+\gamma},X)$, on an interval of length $\eps^{q_{i}+\gamma}-\eps^{q_{i+1}}\approx{\eps^{q_{i}+\gamma}}$, and then letting the solution evolve according to the heat equation for time $\eps^{q_{i+1}}-\eps^{q_{i+1}+\gamma}\approx\eps^{q_{i+1}}$.
 Although it only represents one step of the Markov chain, approximating the solution on these time scales require running another instance of the Markov chain for $M-i$ steps.
 This is a consequence of the mild solution formula; see \lemref{Vtildegoodapprox} below.
 This corresponds to the $Q-q$ in the argument of $J$ in \eqref{dXi-intro}.
-On the other hand, since this only represents one step of the Markov chain, only the variance is important rather than the random value.
+On the other hand, since this only represents one step of the Markov chain, one only needs to understand the variance rather than the complete law in order to compute the diffusivity of the limiting diffusion.
 Accounting for the averaging from the heat equation (which gives us a factor of $q_{i}-q_{i-1}$), it turns out that this variance is approximated by the expression on the right side of \eqref{Jdef-intro} in the limit.
 In particular, the fact that only the variance is important is reflected in the fact that an expectation is taken on the right side of \eqref{Jdef-intro}.
 Making these ideas precise is the main task of \secref{discretemartingale}.

 The fact that the diffusion coefficient of the limiting SDE can be represented in terms of statistics of the chain itself is of course critical to proving the existence of the limit.
 The fact that the self-similar structure characterizes the limit is reflected in the fact that the problem \eqref{dXi-intro}--\eqref{Jdef-intro} is well-posed, as stated in \thmref{wellposedness}.
 This well-posedness allows us to construct the limiting diffusion coefficient and then show that the Markov chain converges to the diffusion using standard techniques.
 This is the content of \secref{convergence}.